oswriter/opensourcewriter.com/content/post/welcome-to-open-source-writer-2-0.md

 +++
 date = "2017-03-05"
-title = "Welcome to Open Source Writer 2.0" description = "The Solus Future Is Now" tags = ["Solus"]
+title = "Welcome to Open Source Writer 2.0" description = "The Solus future is now" tags = ["Solus"]

 +++